 Paula Deen’s Lumberjack Feud Show and Adventure Park is a tourist attraction in Pigeon Forge located in the Shops at Lumberjack Square.

 The show features two feuding families as they compete through competitive lumberjack events.
 For example, watch them as they compete in axe throwing, log rolling, boom runs and more.

 The show takes place in an outdoor amphitheater.
 It’s a blast for the whole family.

-To save $5 when you book online, use our promo code LJFTSC.
+But you can also save $5 when you book online, using our promo code LJFTSC.

 It is an award-winning family comedy variety show that is a Hee-Haw-style, clean comedy theater routine for the family.

 For example, this amazing show features magicians, singers, dancers, jugglers, ventriloquists, comedians and live music.

 Remember, this is not a dinner show, but snacks are available for purchase.

 Tickets start at $34.99.
 Check Tripster for discounts.

 What is your favorite show in Pigeon Forge, Tennessee?
 Let us know in the comments!